wcfrobert/ezweld/README.md

 $$e_x =\frac{u_{end} - u_{start}}{||u_{end} - u_{start}||} $$

-Then we let one o the transverse basis vector **(z')** be exactly aligned with Z, which points upward.
+Then we let one of the transverse basis vector **(z')** be exactly aligned with Z, which points upward.

 ```math
 e_z=\{0,0,1 \}